 Where To Stay in Ometepe

-There are a few good options for where to stay in Ometepe.
-Abuela’s casita is where the locals hang and there are some great eco-lodge options in Nicaragua.
-Due to the island’s relatively small size, you’ll probably be in a pretty good location and not too far away from anything no matter where you choose to base yourself.
+There are a few good options for where to base yourself here.
+There are some great eco-lodge options in Nicaragua.
+Due to the island’s relatively small size, you’ll probably be in a pretty good location and not too far away from anything no matter where you choose to settle.

 Each part of the island has something unique, like a local volcanic spring or trees populated by raucous monkeys.
-Your pick on where to stay won’t make or break your trip so this is an occasion where you don’t need to massively over plan.
+Your base of choice won’t make or break your trip so this is an occasion where you don’t need to massively overplan.

 Photo: @amandaadraper

-Altagracia is the place where you’ll find Ojos de agua (watering holes).
+Altagracia is the place where you’ll find the Ojo de Agua, a spring known as the “Fountain of Youth” for its alleged healing properties.
 This part of the island is beautiful… Really.
-I loved the drive through the local villages stopping to dip into the flowing streams.
-Nature lovers will LOVE this area.
+I thoroughly enjoyed the drive through the local villages stopping to dip into the flowing streams.
+Nature lovers will LOVE this area, especially if you’re looking for a quiet base.

-If you’re looking for a spot on the island to be in silence and just enjoy the incredible scenery, Meridais where you want to be.
+Meridais is the place to be if you’re looking for a spot on the island to be in silence and just enjoy the incredible scenery.
 This part of the island is known for the local villages and very relaxed atmosphere.
 Do be aware, that the roads in this part of town are really underdeveloped, so please be careful driving mopeds, it’s easy to take a nasty tumble (I’m speaking from personal experience, more on that later).

-Ometepe can also be divided into two sections: One is closest to Concepcion Volcano and the other is known as the Maderas side.
-Each part has so much to offer, and so many cute posadas to stay at.
+Ometepe can also be divided into two sections: One is closest to Concepcion Volcano and the other is known as the Maderas side, after the volcano of the same name.
+Each part has so much to offer, and there are so many cute posadas to stay at.
 Below I’ve covered some of my favorite places to stay in Ometepe…

 Best place to stay on Ometepe – El Pital, Chocolate Paradise